 7. Creative culture

-A company with a creative culture type is encouraging the creation of new products and services.
+A company with a creative culture encourages the creation of new products and services.
 It is more than innovating a service or a product as the main goal is to come up with something completely new, to start from scratch.

-Good to know: Other types of organisational culture can be innovative culture, task-oriented culture, role-based culture or leadership culture for example.
+Good to know: Other types of organisational cultures include: innovative culture, task-oriented culture, role-based culture or leadership culture for example.

 ➡️ You know hybrid is the future of work and you want to learn more about it?
 Download our free Hybrid Work Ebook!